Internet providers in Cincinnati, OH

 - No contracts required for service and you’re modem is included with all plans

-Cincinnati Bell, Inc. is a regional telecommunications provider offering fiber-optic internet services as well as DSL.
+Altafiber is a regional telecommunications provider offering fiber-optic internet services and DSL.
 The company provides services across 31 states but is headquartered in Cincinnati.

-- With a large coverage area, majority of Cincinnati resident can take advantage of speeds up to 1,000 Mbps
+- With a large coverage area, the majority of Cincinnati residents can take advantage of speeds up to 1,000 Mbps

-- Customers who use Cincinnati Bell, Inc. can get access to great perks like discounted TV channels
+- Customers who use altafiber can get access to great perks like discounted TV channels